acdemiralp/fg/readme.md

     - A **retained** resource is a resource which has been imported into the framegraph.
 It is always real and specified during construction.

 - What is next?
-  - Asynchronous render task launch (resource barriers).
+  - Asynchronous render tasks (+ resource/aliasing barriers).
   - Export to GraphViz.